JoHnTsIm/pathSeparator/README.md

 # PathSeparator
-Simple Class with Methods who Seperates Parts From a Path to a file - e.g File, Filename, Extension, Path without the file
+Class with Methods who Seperates Parts From a Path to a file - e.g File, Filename, Extension, Path without the file